Library

 Treating diabetes is not one size fits all as each person will have their own needs and schedules.
 Here is a look at how you can take care of your diabetes.
 People with diabetes should work with their healthcare team to learn how to best to manage their diabetes and reach their treatment goals.

-Finding out that you have diabetes is key so that your healthcare team can work with you to manage diabetes and prevent diabetes problems before they start.
-Here are three blood tests used to find out if you have diabetes.
+Find out if you have diabetes so that your healthcare team can work with you to manage your diabetes and prevent diabetes problems before they start.
+Here are three blood tests that will tell you if you have diabetes.

 In this short film, DEFA is bringing awareness on safely switching from one insulin to another when and if you find yourself in an unfamiliar environment.